Liverpool face Atletico Madrid in the Champions League this evening, as both sides begin their European campaigns.

 Fernando Torres rose through the ranks at Atletico to become the club’s homegrown hero, emerging from the Madrid side’s youth system to establish himself as one of Europe’s most exciting talents.

-Torres helped Atletico Madrid to promotion during the 2001/02 season and helped reestablish the capital club in La Liga, being named as club captain whilst still a teenager as his influence and importance to the side grew.
+Torres helped Atletico Madrid to promotion during the 2001/02 season and reestablished the capital club in La Liga.
+Such was his influence, he was named as club captain whilst still a teenager.

 — Liverpool FC (@LFC) March 20, 2021